slamora/brackets-wiki/Preview-Images-Research.md

 * A document for an image is an immutable instance of Document, whose text is always empty.
 The image file's content won't ever be loaded into the editor, it will be loaded for rendering by the browser.
 * All calls to text-based APIs (get text, cursor, selection) should remain unchanged and respond as they would on an empty document.
 * Implement support immutable documents, APIs that modify text would have to be tweaked to check for mutability.
 When called on an immutable document any of these would silently do nothing.
-    * _[pthiess] Are there concerns with a design which allows - let's say a paste operation - on a document that isn't mutable?_
         * _[pf] The design wouldn't allow Paste or any other change, since both the Document & the CodeMirror instance are set to readonly._
     * _[randy] Also, what about immutable operations such as copy -- what would you get if you then pasted into an HTML document?_
         * _[pf] I think Copy specifically would no-op and not modify the clipboard, since there isn't any text selection.
 But I wonder if there are other "read" operations that could cause issues?_